jamesrcutmore/Gym-website/README.md

 Font Awesome - Used for Social Media icons in footer.
 GitHub - Used for version control and hosting.
 Google Fonts - Used to import and alter fonts on the page.
-TinyPNG - Used to compress images to reduce file size without a reduction in quality.
 W3C - Used for HTML & CSS Validation.
 Deployment
 The project was deployed using GitHub pages.
 The steps to deploy using GitHub pages are: